 A Partial Hospitalization Program for teens is a type of mental health treatment.
-Teens in an adolescent Partial Hospitalization Program (PHP) live at home.
+Teens in an adolescent Partial Hospitalization Program, or PHP program, live at home.
 And they receive treatment during the day in a psychiatric hospital, the psychiatric unit of a hospital, a teen mental hospital, or a similar mental health setting.

 Hence, they are in treatment for six or more hours a day, every day or most days of the week.
 Then they return home in the evenings.
 As a result, PHP programs are sometimes referred to as Day Programs, Day Treatment Programs, or partial inpatient treatment.